 ART.
-32. Compensation for personal services.-Where no determination of compensation is had until the completion of the services, the amount received is income for the calendar year of its determination.
-Commissions paid salesmen, compensation for services on the basis of a percentage of profits, commissions on insurance premiums, tips, retired pay of federal and other officers, and pensions or retiring allowances paid by the United States or private persons, are income to the recipients; as are also marriage fees, baptismal offerings, sums paid for saying masses for the dead, and other gifts and contributions received by a clergyman, evangelist or religious worker for services rendered.
-The salaries of federal officers and employees are subject to tax.
+32. Compensation for personal services.-Where no determination of compensation is had until the completion of the services, the amount received is income for the taxable year of its determination, if the return is rendered on the accrual basis; or, for the taxable year in which received, if the return is rendered on a receipts and disbursements basis.
+Commissions paid salesmen, compensation for services on the basis of a percentage of profits, commissions on insurance premiums, tips, retired pay of Federal and other officers, and pensions or retiring allowances paid by the United States or private persons, are income to the recipients; as are also marriage fees, baptismal offerings, sums paid for saying masses for the dead, and other contributions received by a clergyman, evangelist, or religious worker for services rendered.
+However, so-called pensions awarded by one to whom no services have been rendered are mere gifts or gratuities and are not taxable.
+The salaries of Federal officers and employees are subject to tax, except that, in view of the provisions of the Constitution of the United States as construed by the Supreme Court, the salaries of the President of the United States and Federal judges are not subject to the tax if elected or appointed to office prior to the passage of the taxing statute.
 But see article 86.
 See further articles 85 and 105-108.

-Art.
+ART.
 33. Compensation paid other than in cash.-Where services are paid for with something other than money, the fair market value of the thing taken in payment is the amount to be included as income.
 If the services were rendered at a stipulated price, in the absence of evidence to the contrary such price will be presumed to be the fair value of the compensation received.
 Compensation paid an employee of a corporation in its stock is to be treated as if the corporation sold the stock for its market value and paid the employee in cash.
 When living quarters such as camps are furnished to employees for the convenience of the employer, the ratable value need not be added to the cash compensation of the employee, but where a person receives as compensation for services rendered a salary and in addition thereto living quarters, the value to such person of the quarters furnished constitutes income subject to tax.
-Premiums paid by an employer on life, accident or health policies in favor of his employees as additional compensation of such employees are income to the employees.
+Premiums paid by an employer on policies of group life insurance covering the lives of his employees, the beneficiaries of which are designated by the employees, are not income to the employees.
+See article 294.

 ART.
 34. Compensation paid in notes.-Promissory notes received in payment for services, and not merely as security for such payment, constitute income to the amount of their fair market value.
 A tax-payer receiving as compensation a note regarded as good for its face value at maturity, but not bearing interest, may properly treat as income as of the time of receipt the fair discounted value of the note at such time.
 Thus, if it appears that such a note is or could be discounted on a six or seven per cent basis, the recipient may include such note in his gross income to the amount of its face value less discount computed at the prevailing rate for such transactions.
 If the payments due on a note so accounted for are met as they become due, there should be included as income in respect of each such payment so much thereof as represents recovery for the discount originally deducted.